ivop/pokeysynth/README.md

 * CC120 All Sound Off (PokeySynth implementation also resets all controllers)
 * CC121 Reset All Controllers

+### Known Bugs

+I recently discovered that the Windows version of Carla has problems redirecting keyboard events (the alphabetical one, not the musical one) to the UI.
+Mouse events work fine, but up to 90% of the keyboard events seem to get lost.
+You can still run it perfectly fine as an audio backend, but the instrument editor might be hard to navigate without keyboard input.
+For one, you cannot conveniently give your instrument a new name.
+Windows Reaper does not have this problem when it's acting as plugin host, and neither has Carla for Linux.
+The Windows port of Carla is buggy in this respect.
+Until that's fixed upstream, and you want to use a Windows DAW that is not Reaper, and that does not have native LV2 support, it's advised to install Reaper anyway (it's free, as in WinRAR), but only use it as an LV2 host.
+That means, route all your DAWs MIDI output to Reaper.
+It should work the same as any other plugin host after that.
+And maybe you'll dabble a bit more in Reaper and come to like it.
+Its internal Routing Matrix is awesome!

 ## Development

 ### Compiling From Source

+To compile PokeySynth from source you need to install the LV2 development package of your distribution as well as the FLTK development package of at least version 1.3.
+For Windows I used MSYS and installed the same packages.
+You also need a C++ compiler.
+Type ```make``` to build the plugin.
+The binary result will be in the pokeysynth.lv2 directory.
+The Windows DLL has all of its dependencies statically linked, except for the system DLLs.
+The Linux library also links LV2 and FLTK statically, but depends on libX11 and friends, libz, libfreetype and libpng.
+Release files should be compatible with Debian 12, Ubuntu 22.04 LTS and Linux Mint 21.

+### Why LV2?

+The world of audio plugins turned out to be a real challenge.
+One would think things got standardized years ago across Windows, Linux, and macOS, but no such thing has happened.
+Developing a cross-platform plugin that compiles more or less from the same source tree is not an easy feat.
+I briefly looked into JUCE, which supposedly creates wrappers around it for all major plugin formats (VST2/3, AU, AUv3, and LV2, no CLAP), but I soon encountered problems with sending large amounts of data between the plugin and the UI.
+Also, I needed to learn a completely new toolkit, and they dropped support for their GUI builder years ago.
+AU and AUv3 is macOS only, so that's a no-go.
+VST2 has licensing issues, and VST3 is not widely supported on Linux, which is a must-have platform for me.
+CLAP is a fairly recent addition, adding [yet another "standard"](https://xkcd.com/927/), and again, Linux support is scarce.
+Then there's DSSI, which once seemed promising, but is now completely dead.
+That leaves us with LV2, the succesor to LADSPA2.
+Supported by at least QTractor, Ardour, and Reaper on Linux, and Ardour, and Reaper on Windows.
+Can be hosted externally with jalv on Linux, and Carla on both Linux and Windows, which basically opens up all the other DAWs, like Rosegarden (has native LV2 support in development version, but it's buggy and internal MIDI routing is non-existant), LMMS, BitWig, RipX, Cubase, ProTools, Cakewalk, et cetera.
+In theory it should even work with Ardour and Reaper on macOS.

 ### Why FLTK?

+Now the GUI part of the plugin is another kind of mess.
+LV2 support native X11, Windows and Cocoa UIs.
+But writing one limits it to that specific platform, so that's out of the question.
+For cross-platform UIs, it defines GTK and Qt UI types in its standard, but that turns out to be a huge mistake.
+If your interface is GTK+ 2 and the host uses GTK+ 3, or it's the other way around, that won't work as the GTK eventloop of one version is not compatible with that of the other.
+The same happens with Qt 5 and 6.
+It's hopeless.
+Then there are some LV2 specific UI libraries.
+Most of them build on top of an X11UI type, so that's Linux only.
+Even the ones that build on top of GLFW, which should be a cross-platform OpenGL abstraction layer, need to reparent their main window to the plugin host supplied window (an X11 Window on Linux, a HWND on Windows, or an NSView on macOS), which again introduces platform dependent code, and all the examples only show X11UI reparenting.
+Besides, all of the LV2 specific UI libraries were started years ago, and show no activity for the last three or so years, so that's not really future proof.
+Soooo, that's when I decided to use FLTK.
+It is a small, easy to use C++ toolkit, that has been around for over 25 years, and has a bright future.
+It does have a bit dated nineties look, but it does the job.
+Platform specific code has been reduced to the bare minimum for reparenting an X11 Window and a Windows HWND to the host window, which is less than 15 lines of code each.
+A macOS version is theoretically possible.
+The audio part compiles cleanly with brew and XCode, but the UI part is troublesome.
+It _should_ be possible to reparent an NSView, but I can't find decent sample code and there is little documentation by Apple, and all apply to Objective-C, not C++.
+It should be possible to do a few function calls from C++, right?
+It also doesn't help that I don't own a Mac, and I have no sound running under emulation.

+So, there it is, LV2 with FLTK.

 ### Credits